codenvibes/alx-system_engineering-devops/0x0C-web_server/README.md

 - `your_domain`: Will respond to requests for `your_domain` and `www.your_domain`.
 - `default`: Will respond to any requests on port 80 that do not match the other two blocks.

+To avoid a possible hash bucket memory problem that can arise from adding additional server names, it is necessary to adjust a single value in the `/etc/nginx/nginx.conf` file.
+Open the file:

 <br><p align="center">※※※※※※※※※※※※</p><br>
 </details>